 - a meeting space for community groups devoted to interdisciplinary and cross-cultural work

 - a work space for collaborative projects

 - a space for "Flash Seminars": impromptu public discussion about important global issues

-Groups such as The Weave, the GLOCAL student journal, and Amnesty International have already begun to use this space, which can be reserved through the calendar kept in the Global Studies Department office (82 Park St.).
-Several "Flash Seminars" have already been held on issues such as the ongoing war in Congo, the situation in Gaza, and the prison system in the North Country.
+Student groups such as Weave News, the GLOCAL student journal, and Amnesty International regularly use the space for meetings and informal gatherings.
+The space can be reserved through the calendar kept in the Global Studies Department office (82 Park St.).
+Past "Flash Seminar" topics have included:

 - the war in Congo

 - careers in the NGO and human rights fields

 - the current situation in Gaza

 - the prison system in the North Country